 Luckily the JX and JX-Pro are as simple to use as they are delightful to look at.
 Let’s walk through it step by step so you can imagine the feel.

-- Step 1: Take out your 1Zpresso JX pro coffee grinder from its package.
+- Step 1: Take out your 1Zpresso JX pro manual coffee grinder from its package.
 No calibration is necessary since its already been done during manufacturing.

 - Step 3: Pour your favorite coffee beans in the top chamber.